Zzeonn/hello-world/README.md

 # hello-world
-A start is all you need
+A start is all you need.
+Long-term is the goal, short term is to learn.